skybert/skybert-net/src/craftsmanship/love-thy-coder.md

 ## Apply markup to code examples

-It's so much nicer to read code snippets and log exercpts if you apply some stiling to it.
+It's so much nicer to read code snippets and log excerpts if you apply some styling to it.
 Most platforms today have markup support, including Slack, Jira, Confluence and Github.
 Use it to make your message a pleasant read.